Kidvoyage Kidvoyage [email protected]

 Safety

 Safety is a foundational part of the Woodcraft experience.
 The staff-to-camper ratio is modest (6–8 campers per counselor), allowing counselors to know and supervise their campers closely.
-In addition, high-risk activities — like rock climbing or low-ropes challenge — are staffed by trained instructors.
-The camp is ACA-accredited, meaning it meets national standards for emergency planning, medical supervision, food safety, and more.
-There are walkie-talkies for staff communication, and in emergencies, there are established protocols for evacuation.
+In addition, high-risk activities — like rock climbing or low-ropes challenge — are staffed by trained and certified instructors.
+The camp is ACA-accredited, meaning it meets (and exceeds!) national standards for emergency planning, medical supervision, food safety, and more.

 Health & Medicine

 Camp Woodcraft has a structured medical policy.
-At check-in, parents and campers review health histories, medications, and any special needs with medical staff.
-All medicines are registered and administered under supervision; at the end of camp, medications are returned to a parent or authorized adult.
-The camp nurse or medical staff is on-site during sessions to respond to first-aid needs.
-According to their parent guide, all staff are trained in behavior management and in building a caring, supportive community, which helps spot emotional or physical distress early.
+Parents and campers review health histories, medications, and any special needs with medical staff.
+At check-in, all medicines are registered and administered under supervision; at the end of camp, medications are returned to a parent or authorized adult.
+The health supervisor is on-site during sessions to respond to first-aid needs.
+All staff are trained in behavior management and in building a caring, supportive community, which helps spot emotional or physical distress early.

 Camp Traditions

-Woodcraft has a heritage that dates back to its founder Ernest Thompson Seton and emphasizes outdoor ethics, care for nature, and personal growth.
-Each cabin cluster has its own gathering area — a cozy, communal space where campers can read, chat, or reflect.
+One of Southern California's first summer camps, Woodcraft has a heritage that dates back over 100 years and emphasizes outdoor ethics, care for nature, and personal growth.
 Evening campfires are a staple: campers gather to sing, share stories, and connect under the sky.
-Small “unit agreements,” created together by campers and counselors, help set norms for behavior, respect, and community care.
-The camp also practices a “Camp-4-All” philosophy: inclusion is not just a policy but a lived value.
-Even “quiet moments” are structured: many campers take time to reflect or journal about their experiences and learnings.
+Cabin “unit agreements” are created together by campers and counselors, helping to set norms for behavior, respect, and community care.
+Flags are raised in the morning, the camp song is taught, and each child leaves with countless memories.

 Facilities and services

-• Communal dining hall (indoor and outdoor seating)
+• Communal dining hall/main lodge (indoor and outdoor seating)

 Activities Program